-In 1957 the business was passed down to the next generation, Edward and Hector Campbell, (grandchildren of Thomas Campbell).
+After 35 years of building the Campbells brand nationwide, the business was passed down to the next generation, Edward and Hector.

-Hector passed away and the business was sold to DS Crawford (a subsidiary of United Biscuits) whilst Edward Campbell continued to act as the Managing Director.
+Hector passed away and the business was sold to DS Crawford (a subsidiary of United Biscuits) while Edward Campbell continued to act as the Managing Director.

-Edward retired and passed on the business to his eldest son Christopher.
-Under Christopher’s leadership, the business has matured into the largest, most flexible, approachable and affordable catering supplier in Scotland, offering the complete range of fresh meat, fresh fish and delicatessen products to the catering and hospitality industry.
+Edward retired and passed on the business to his son Christopher.
+Under his leadership, the business grew into the largest butchers in Scotland.